 - 1. A postgraduate degree, ideally a doctoral degree, in a relevant topic. - 2.
-Relevant experience in curating cancer data sets and related linked datasets, including national cancer registry data, hospital episode statistics data, and radiotherapy datasets. - 3.
+Relevant experience in economic evaluation, including developing Markov models - 3.
 Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
-Evidence of good organizational skills, including effective time management. - 7.
-Experience in undertaking analyses, including complex modelling, to assess inequalities and comparative effectiveness using observational data
+Evidence of good organizational skills, including effective time management.